back BACK

 Itinerary subject to change due to weather, birding conditions, and other factors out of our control.

-Clark's Grebe in Northern Utah
+Clark's Grebe

 Our first highlight will be a visit to the Great Salt Lake where migrant shorebirds, waterfowl, and other waterbirds should be a nice introduction to the region.
 Long-billed CurlewSnowy PloverWilson’s Phalarope, and American Avocet are some of the shorebirds we expect to encounter.
 Eared Grebe, American White PelicanNeotropic Cormorant, and both Clark’s Grebe and Western Grebe should be some of the other waterbird highlights this morning.
-Being in the midst of songbird migration we will make time to visit several migrant traps in hopes of starting to accumulate a nice songbird list for the week.
-Western Tanager, Lazuli BuntingBlack-headed Grosbeak, and Bullock’s Oriole are some of the more colorful species possible.
-A variety of migrant warblers and flycatchers are possible, and given the time of year, just about anything might show up!
-In past years we’ve found Least Flycatcher, Indigo BuntingNorthern Waterthrush, and Lark Bunting during the Great Salt Lake Bird Festival.

 After spending the morning indulging in the habitats around the lake, we’ll begin our journey to southwest Utah and the northern edge of the Mojave desert.
 The drive takes about 4-hours, but we may break this up with several stops for birds along the way depending on current conditions.
-After checking in to our hotel and having dinner, we’ll explore the habitats along the Virgin River nearby and see where Summer TanagerBlue GrosbeakWestern Bluebird, and Vermilion Flycatcher might be present.
-If time permits we may also try for Western Screech-Owl before calling it a night.
+After checking in to our hotel and having dinner, we'll head to higher elevations and after dark we’ll see what nocturnal species we can track down.
+In the past, we’ve located Common PoorwillNorthern Saw-whet OwlNorthern Pygmy-Owl, and even Spotted Owl at this location.
+The focus tonight will be the Flammulated Owl, one of the smallest owls in the world, and Utah is one of if not the best place in the world to see this species.
+Once we’ve exhausted our Owling opportunities, we’ll make the drive back to the hotel for the night.

-Night in Hurricane, Utah
+Night in Hurricane

-Night in Hurricane, Utah
+Night in St. George

 Night in St. George, Utah